-Conclusion: Our date are consistent with that of others to show high complication rate in patients with diabetes who sustained an ankle fracture.
-The mean treatment time in patients with diabetes seems to be longer then in those without diabetes.
+Conclusion: Our data are consistent with that of others to show high complication rates in patients with diabetes who sustained an ankle fracture requiring hospitalisation.
+The mean treatment time in patients with diabetes seemed to be longer then in those without diabetes - this is something that we are currently assessing.

 This study highlights the need for a longer follow-up period and the development of a standard treatment protocol.

 Further work is needed to assess the outcomes of people treated exclusively as outpatients

-1. Rosenbaum AJ, et al. The management of ankle fractures in diabetics.
+1. Rosenbaum AJ, et al The management of ankle fractures in diabetics.
 Results of a survey of the American orthopaedic foot and ankle society membership.
 Foot Ankle Spec.
 2013;6:201-5.
 2. Wukich DK, et al Outcomes of ankle fractures in patients with uncomplicated versus complicated diabetes.
 Foot Ankle Int.
 2011;32:120-30.
-3. Shibuya N, et al Factors associated with nonunion, delayed union, and malunion in foot and ankle surgery in diabetic patients.
+3. Shibuya N, et al Factors associated with nonunion, delayed union, and malunion in foot and ankle surgery in diabetic patients .
 J.Foot Ankle Surg.
 2013;52:207-11.